Harolyn M.E.

 About

-Dr. Harolyn M. E. Belcher is a neurodevelopmental pediatrician and research scientist at Kennedy Krieger Institute.
-She is currently the Vice President and Chief Diversity Officer, Director of The Office of Health, Equity, Inclusion & Diversity (O-HEID), and Senior Director of the Center for Diversity in Public Health Leadership Training.
+Dr. Harolyn M. E. Belcher, is the Vice President and Senior Director, Center for Excellence in Public Health Leadership Training at Kennedy Krieger Institute.
+She is a neurodevelopmental pediatrician and research scientist.
 Dr. Belcher is jointly appointed as a professor in the Department of Pediatrics at Johns Hopkins University School of Medicine and the Department of Mental Health at the Johns Hopkins Bloomberg School of Public Health.

 Education